No relent in fighting in northwest Syria, deepening misery for civilians

 “We came out with the clothes on our backs,” she said.
 “We didn’t bring a thing.”

+“Places previously considered safe by civilians are now coming under fire,” it said in a report.

+More than 300 people, many of them women and children, had been killed in Idlib and Aleppo due to the hostilities since the start of the year, it said.
+Indiscriminate attacks had damaged or destroyed hospitals, schools and other civilian sites.

-The United Nations High Commissioner for Refugees, Filippo Grandi, on Thursday called for a cessation of hostilities and appealed for urgent action to help those displaced.
+The United Nations High Commissioner for Refugees, Filippo Grandi, called for a cessation of hostilities and appealed for urgent action to help those displaced.

 “Thousands of innocent people cannot pay the price of a divided international community, whose inability to find a solution to this crisis is going to be a grave stain on our collective international conscience,” he said.